Ulysses Bloodstone: Fictional character biography

 Bloodstone met two future allies, Brad Carter and P.D.Q.
 Warner, who sought giant humanoid monsters to battle.
 A fight between Possessor and Bloodstone occurred during this time in which he was able to defeat his foe with the help of the Bloodgem.
 He battled the giant undersea humanoid monster Goram while seeking another Bloodstone fragment.
 Goram was subdued by the technology of Bloodstone Island, and then Ulysses Bloodstone fought Killer Shrike.
 Bloodstone met Iron Man, then battled Goram and his master Centurius.
-Bloodstone then met Ulluxy’l Kwan Tae Syn on the astral plane.
-Bloodstone petitioned the United Nations to recognize the sovereignty of Bloodstone Island, and then battled Sharzan the Elemental.